 You should leave the seller good feedback or no feedback at all if they fix the problem.
 It never hurts to build up some good karma!

-However, if the seller makes a mistake and then either refuses to help or completely ignores you for days after you tried contacting them, leaving negative feedback is entirely justified.
+If the seller makes a mistake and then either refuses to help or ignores you for days, leaving negative feedback is justified.
 You may also want to file an A-to-z Guarantee Claim if you feel like you’ve been totally ripped off.

 What Can I Do When I Leave Feedback?